 Excitement.
 Nervousness.
 Hope.

-From the first time you see the word pregnant, you should feel like you and your baby are someone's number one concern.
-At Nebraska Medicine, you will have a team of doctors, nurses and other professionals who will make your gestational period a beautiful experience, whenever possible.
+From the first time you hear the word pregnant, you should feel like you and your baby are someone's number one concern.
+At Nebraska Medicine, you will have a team of doctors, nurses and other professionals who will make your pregnancy a beautiful experience, whenever possible.

 There's a lot to think about and the last thing you want to experience is stress.
 Every woman should be able to experience a pregnancy as a time of preparation and joy.
 And every woman can.
 Sometimes you might just need some help along the way.

 If you have any concerns regarding complications for you or your baby, Nebraska Medicine is also where you want to be.
 Nebraska Medicine Olson Center for Women's Health has a team of maternal fetal medicine specialists with specialized expertise in managing high-risk pregnancies.